OfficeDev/office-js-docs-pr/docs/excel/custom-functions-data-types-concepts.md

 After joining the Office Insider program, manually update your JSON metadata.
 The JSON metadata property required to use the custom data types integration with custom functions feature is `allowCustomDataForDataTypeAny`.
 Set this property to `true`.

-For more information, see [Manually create JSON metadata for custom functions: allowCustomDataForDataTypeAny](custom-functions-json.md#allowcustomdatafordatatypeany-preview).
+For more information, see [Manually create JSON metadata: allowCustomDataForDataTypeAny](custom-functions-json.md#allowcustomdatafordatatypeany-preview).

 ### Script Lab option